Odyssey

 }

 If you're using IntelliJ as your IDE, you'll see immediately that a yellow squiggly line appears beneath the name of our method.
-Hovering over it, we'll see a message that encourages us to use the @InputArgument annotation, and add the input the schema expects.
+Hovering over it, we'll see a message that encourages us to use the @InputArgument annotation, and add the input argument the schema field expects.

 @DgsMutation